leenasohail/PhysiGym/man/TUTORIAL_physigym_rl_tib.md

 | **TensorBoard**            | A visualization toolkit for monitoring training metrics like loss, accuracy, and more.              | [tensorflow.org/tensorboard](https://www.tensorflow.org/tensorboard) |

 The specifics, how to install **pytorch** (torch, torchvison, torchaudio), differes based on your operating system, python distribution, and available hardware (CPU and/or Nvidia GPU).
-For that reaseon, please follow the pytorch stabile build installation instruction here:
+For that reason, please follow the pytorch stabile build installation instruction here:

 + https://pytorch.org/get-started/locally/

-All other required can be installed via the model specific **requirements.txt** file.
+All other required libraries can be installed via the model-specific **requirements.txt** file.

 ```bash
 pip3 install -r model/tumor_immune_base/custom_modules/physigym/requirements.txt
 ```

-Use user favorit text editor (here we use nano) to open the **sac_tib.py** file.
+Use your favorite text editor (here we use nano) to open the **sac_tib.py** file.

 ```bash
 nano custom_modules/physigym/physigym/envs/sac_tib.py